balderdashy/sails-docs/concepts/Policies/Policies.md

 Policies can be used for anything: HTTP BasicAuth, 3rd party single-sign-on, OAuth 2.0, or your own custom authorization/authentication scheme.

-> NOTE: policies apply **only** to controller actions, not to views.
+> NOTE: policies apply **only** to actions, not to views.
 If you define a route in your [routes.js config file](http://sailsjs.org/documentation/reference/sails.config/sails.config.routes.html) that points directly to a view, no policies will be applied to it.
-To make sure policies are applied, you can instead define a controller action which displays your view, and point your route to that action.
+To make sure policies are applied, you can instead define an  action which displays your view, and point your route to that action.

 ### Writing Your First Policy

 Policies are files defined in the `api/policies` folder in your Sails app.
 Each policy file should contain a single function.

-When it comes down to it, policies are really just Connect/Express middleware functions which run **before** your controllers.
+When it comes down to it, policies are really just Connect/Express middleware functions which run **before** your actions.
 You can chain as many of them together as you like-- in fact they're designed to be used this way.
 Ideally, each middleware function should really check just *one thing*.

 For example, the `canWrite` policy mentioned above might look something like this: